 Crowded guinea pig cages may cause guinea pigs to fight for territory (especially males).
 We don’t want that to happen!
 We definitely want them to feel unrestricted when they move around.

 Each guinea pig must also have their own hidey, especially if they want their own space.
 A smaller cage might not have ample room to provide them that.
+Large guinea pig cages create enough of a healthy living space for multiple guinea pigs.

 Providing larger space makes living conditions for our guinea pigs more sanitary.
 By doing so, their waste would not be compiled into all their living space, and the bathroom could be separated from our pets’ napping / playing areas.